josh-psw/bcheck-helper/README.md

 Once the repository name has been changed, clicking the 'Refresh' button on the table panel will update the BChecks using the new configuration.

+#### Configuring a local repository
+Change the 'Repository type' option to 'Filesystem', and then set the 'Repository root directory' setting to the location of your local Git repo.

 ### Logging
 Enable the checkbox within the 'Logging' panel to obtain additional logging.
 Mostly, this relates to the